 The number of channels you require, is based on the number of calls your business will run at any one time.
 The beauty of SIP Channels is that they are scalable, and they can be added or removed with ease when you’re expecting a busy or quiet period.

 Is SIP the same as VoIP?

-VoIP (Voice over Internet Protocol) is a broad term used to describe any call made over the Internet, whereas SIP is one of the protocols that can enable VoIP to take place; but there are others too.
+- VoIP (Voice over Internet Protocol) is a broad term used to describe voice communications made over the Internet

 An example of a VoIP call would be a WhatsApp call that uses your home broadband or mobile data.